Mendy Rudolph: Gambling problem

 Throughout his life, Rudolph suffered from a gambling problem and was labeled a "compulsive gambler".
-He would often spend his leisure time placing bets at race tracks and Las Vegas, Nevada and Puerto Rico casinos.
+He would often spend his leisure time placing bets at race tracks and Las Vegas, Nevada, and Puerto Rico casinos.
 At that time, NBA referees were allowed to gamble, but this practice has since been prohibited.
 As he incurred gambling losses, Rudolph was once offered by a Las Vegas gambler to erase his outstanding debt by participating in point shaving.
 However, he refused to accept the offer and said to his wife, "It goes against all my principles.
 I love the game too much, respect it too much.
 I couldn't do it to you.
 I couldn't do it to the memory of my father, and I couldn't do it to myself.
-If I have to go into bankruptcy, something I'd hate to do, I'd do it," according to in a 1992 New York Times interview with Susan Rudolph.
+If I have to go into bankruptcy, something I'd hate to do, I'd do it," according to a 1992 New York Times interview with Susan Rudolph.
 Rudolph had cashed in his $60,000 pension fund to pay debts and he still owed an additional $100,000.
 While he refused to seek professional help, Rudolph cut back on his gambling habit later in his life.